SalomePlatform/adao/doc/en/theory.rst

 form of state calibration which uses both the physical measurement and an *a priori* parameters estimation (called the "*background*") of the state that one seeks to identify, as well as a characterization of their errors.
-From this point of view, it uses all available information on the physical system (even if assumptions about errors are relatively restrictive) to find the "*optimal estimation*" from the true state.
-We note, in terms of optimization, that the background realizes a "*regularization*", in a mathematical meaning, of the main problem of parameters identification.
-One can also use the terms "*inverse problems*" to refer to this process.
+From this point of view, it uses all available information on the physical system, with restrictive yet realistic assumptions about errors, to find the "*optimal estimation*" from the true state.
+We note, in terms of optimization, that the background realizes a "*regularization*", in the mathematical meaning of Tikhonov [[Tikhonov77]_ [WikipediaTI]_, of the main problem of parameters identification.
+One can also use the term "*inverse problem*" to refer to this process.

-In practice, the two observed gaps "*calculation-background*" and "*calculation-measures*" are combined to build the calibration correction of parameters or initial conditions.
+In practice, the two observed gaps "*calculation-measures*" and "*calculation-background*" are combined to build the calibration correction of parameters or initial conditions.
 The addition of these two gaps requires a relative weight, which is chosen to reflect the trust we give to each piece of information.
 This confidence is depicted by the covariance of the errors on the